starius/ScPrime/doc/api/index.html.md

 curl -A "Sia-Agent"  -u "":<apipassword> --data "name=key_to_the_castle" "localhost:9980/pubaccess/createskykey"
 ```

-Returns a new skykey created and stored under that name.
+Returns a new pubaccesskey created and stored under that name.

 ### Path Parameters
 ### REQUIRED
 **name** | string
-desired name of the skykey
+desired name of the pubaccesskey

 ### JSON Response
 > JSON Response Example